ipfs/ipfs-blog/src/_blog/2025-someguy-pr90.md

 ## What is Someguy and why it matters?

-[Someguy](https://github.com/ipfs/someguy) is a [Delegated Routing HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/) for IPFS routing requests to the Amino DHT and the IPNI.
+[Someguy](https://github.com/ipfs/someguy) is a [Delegated Routing HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/) for proxying IPFS routing requests to the Amino DHT, IPNI or any other routing system that implements the same API.

 Its main purpose is to help IPFS clients find provider peers for CIDs and their network addresses, and expose that as an HTTP API.
 This is crucial for browsers and mobile applications that need to fetch IPFS content without running a full DHT client, which is often impractical on resource-constrained devices, like mobile phones and web browsers.